After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 Thanks! it helps a lot.
 I am using it now to log requests from Ajax.

-Ryan_Meyer almost 13 years ago
+Ryan_Meyer over 13 years ago

 Ryan_Meyer